Rychard/CodingStandards/csharp/formatting.md

 ## Indicating Scope

 Indicate scope when accessing all static and non-static class members.
-This provides a crystal clear indication of the intended use of the member.
+This provides a unambiguous indication of the intended use of the member.
 Intellisense in Visual Studio is automatically invoked when using this practice, providing a list of all available class members.
 This helps prevent unnecessary typing and reduces the risk of typographic errors.